 Leave entitlement Full time Part time Casual

 Annual leave ✓ ✓

 Sick and carer's leave ✓ ✓ ×

 Unpaid carer's leave ✓ ✓ ✓

 Bereavement leave ✓ ✓ ✓

-Unpaid parental leave ✓ ✓ √ ()
+Unpaid parental leave ✓ ✓ ✓

-Long service leave ✓ ✓
+Long service leave ✓ ✓ ✓

-Unpaid pandemic leave ✓ ✓
+Unpaid pandemic leave ✓ ✓ ✓

-This WA Award summary covers the basic leave entitlements for employees covered by the Children's Services (Private) Award but does not include all details on leave obligations and entitlements.
-Visit the WA Industrial Relations Commission website www.wairc.wa.gov.au for full details of conditions contained in the Children's Services (Private) Award, the Minimum Conditions of Employment Act 1993 and the Long Service Leave Act 1958.
+This WA award summary covers the basic leave entitlements for employees covered by the Cleaners and Caretakers (Car and Caravan Parks) Award but does not include all details on leave obligations and entitlements.
+Full details of conditions are contained in the Cleaners and Caretakers (Car and Caravan Parks) Award on the WA Industrial

+Relations Commission website www.wairc.wa.gov.au, the Minimum Conditions of Employment Act 1993 and the Long Service Leave Act 1958.